simonfuture2/decentralized-identity-example/README.md

 ## Decentralized identity

 This project implements a user authentication flow leveraging an Ethereum wallet for single sign on capabilities across all of Web3.
+Great way to practice and learn more about verifications.

 The technologies used are [DID (decentralized identifiers)](https://www.w3.org/TR/did-core/), [Ceramic](https://ceramic.network/), [3id-connect](https://github.com/ceramicstudio/3id-connect), and [Self.ID](https://developers.ceramic.network/tools/self-id/overview/).